 What are the benefits of a data layer?

 The utilization of a data layer affords an efficient, agile approach to pass data from your website to other devices.
 It’s more stable and secure than individual ‘scraper’ commands, and is less susceptible to modifications rendered to the html markup.
-When using a DMP, the data layer grants a streamlined framework to send data about your site pages, users, and content into the data management platform.
+When using Salesforce Audience Studio, the data layer grants a streamlined framework to send data about your site pages, users, and content into the data management platform.

-Once the client has implemented a data layer on their site pages, Salesforce will modify its scripts to pull in information from the new object and pass the values into the existing attributes within the DMP Konsole.
+Once the client has implemented a data layer on their site pages, Salesforce will modify its scripts to pull in information from the new object and pass the values into the existing attributes within the Audience Studio Konsole.
 There will be no interruption to the collected data.